docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 example, from within Adobe Bridge, a script can launch Photoshop, and then send a script to Photoshop that requests a photomerge operation.
-While the exported functions allow specific access to certain capabilities of the application, the script in an interapplication message allows full access to the target application’s document object model (DOM), in addition to all cross-DOM and application exported functions.
+While the exported functions allow specific access to certain capabilities of the application, the script in an interapplication message allows full access to the target application's document object model (DOM), in addition to all cross-DOM and application exported functions.
 The messaging API defines the BridgeTalk class, whose globally available static properties and functions provide access to environmental information relevant for communication between applications.
 You can